athapa11/handgesture-CNN/README.md

 ## Overview
 The CNN models were developed on [Kaggle](https://www.kaggle.com/) Notebooks in Python as a [Jupyter Notebook](https://github.com/athapa11/handgesture-CNN/blob/main/model_dev.ipynb).
+A final saved model is then utilised in a Python [script](https://github.com/athapa11/handgesture-CNN/blob/main/test_setup.py) that performs real-time hand gesture classification using a webcam for video capture and processing.

 The dataset used to conduct this project can be found [here](https://www.kaggle.com/datasets/roobansappani/hand-gesture-recognition).
-A final saved model is then utilised in a Python script that performs real-time hand gesture classification using a webcam for video capture and processing.

 ### Libraries Used
 * numpy